 Google Launches Voice Schema Support

-If you haven’t already noticed, we’re all getting lazier and a simple Google search starting to become manual labour.
-Why can’t I just ask for that I want?
+If you haven't already noticed, we're all getting lazier, and a simple Google search is starting to become manual labour.
+Why can't I just ask for that I want?
 Well, you can its just a bit clunky at the moment.
 Voice search has been slowly creeping into the equation when it comes to answering queries.
 Voice assistants like Alexa/Echo, Ok Google, Siri and Bixby are becoming increasingly popular.

 While voice search begins to gain traction, websites need to look at optimising their content for this new search type which could see you bump up the rankings.
-For example, you may be on page 2 for the moment but if you’re the most valuable voice search query you’re more likely to get visits from voice search, which sends positive signals to search engines and bumps up your text-based listing.
+For example, you may be on page 2 for the moment, but if you're the most valuable voice search query, you're more likely to get visits from voice search, which sends positive signals to search engines and bumps up your text-based listing.